a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 **associated topic tags:** quality, semantic dimensions, semantic spaces, conceptual spaces, Peter Gärdenfors, *The Ascent of Man*, Jacob Bronowski, development of complexity, phenomenology, perception, developmental psychology, measurement theory, *Foundations of Measurement*, level of measurement, nominal, ordinal, order, interval, ratio, Stanley Smith Stevens, Benjamin Drake Wright, Georg Wilhelm Friedrich Hegel, Charles Sanders Peirce, semiotics, icon, index, symbol, Terrence Deacon, *The Symbolic Species*, necessity, history of mathematics, number, quantity, discrete, continuous, measure,

-**currently researching:** Jean Piaget, Developmental Psychology, Evolutionary Developmental Biology, Paul D. MacLean, triune brain theory, Evolutionary Neuroscience, Herbert Spencer, *First Principles*, data structures, data structure design space, combinatorial design, incidence structures, formal concept analysis, extension, intension, comprehension, formal concept analysis, order theory, lattice, mathematical property, degeneracy
+**currently researching:** Jean Piaget, Developmental Psychology, Evolutionary Developmental Biology, Paul D. MacLean, triune brain theory, Evolutionary Neuroscience, Herbert Spencer, *First Principles*, data structures, data structure design space, combinatorial design, incidence structures, formal concept analysis, extension, intension, comprehension, formal concept analysis, order theory, lattice, mathematical property, continuity, defining properities of: Z, Q, R; degeneracy, Louis Narens (measurement theorist)

 I recently watched a lecture on conceptual spaces where the cognitive scientist Peter Gärdenfors was talking about meaning with concepts like "qualitative dimension" and "semantic space".
 I was left with the feeling that I didn't really understand in any rigorous way what was meant by terms like "quality", "qualitative" and "qualitiative dimension".
 The first question that comes to mind is how can we relate this concept to the more familar notion of a quantitative dimension that we encounter in mathematics and the natural sciences?